tomasherceg/dotvvm-docs/Controls/bootstrap/Popover/sample1/sample.md

 ### Sample 1: Basic Popover

-The Popover control has the `Title` property and `Content` properties which define the contents of the popover overlay.
+The `Popover` control has the `Title` property and `Content` properties which define the title and the contents of the popover dialog.